- Home

 Create a Website Account - Manage notification subscriptions, save form progress and more.

 For most of our state’s history, cities, towns, and water districts have engaged in a not-so-friendly competition to secure water for their growing communities.
-The truth is, water is too important to our community to let others decide – typically in the form of the entity that has the most money or legal resources to wage expensive battles in court.
-That’s why more than two decades ago, a large group of Northern Colorado municipal water providers and water districts gathered.
-On the agenda was a discussion of the projected water needs for a growing region and the futility of continuing past practices of each one pursuing its interests independently.
-Town of Frederick representatives saw a regional water project vision that would benefit current and future customers.
+That is why a large group of Northern Colorado municipal water providers and water districts gathered more than two decades ago to form a plan.
+A discussion of the projected water needs for a growing region was on the agenda.
+Attendees agreed that a new spirit of cooperation and coordination was necessary.
+At the table, among others, that day were representatives of the Town of Frederick, who saw the vision for a regional water project that would benefit current and future customers.
 Soon, along with 14 other entities, the Northern Integrated Supply Project (NISP) began to take shape.